Genivia/ugrep/README.md

 .ugrep when present in the working directory or home directory.
 This means that you can define your default options for `ug` in .ugrep.

+Alternative paths to installed or local libraries may be specified with `./build.sh`.
+To get help on the available build options:

+    $ ./build.sh --help

+You can build static executables by specifying:

+    $ ./build.sh --enable-static

+**Note:** this may fail if libraries don't link statically, such as brotli.
+In that case try `./build.sh --enable-static --without-brotli`.

-To build `ugrep` with specific hard defaults enabled, such as a pager:
+You can build `ugrep` with customized defaults enabled, such as a pager:

-    $ cd ugrep
     $ ./build.sh --enable-pager

 Options to select defaults for builds include:

+- `--help` display build options
+- `--enable-static` build static executables, if possible
 - `--enable-hidden` always search hidden files and directories
 - `--enable-pager` always use a pager to display output on terminals
 - `--enable-pretty` colorize output to terminals and add filename headings
 - `--disable-auto-color` disable automatic colors, requires ugrep option `--color=auto` to show colors
 - `--disable-mmap` disable memory mapped files
 - `--disable-sse2` disable SSE2 and AVX optimizations
-- `--disable-avx` disable AVX optimizations, but compile with SSE2 when supported
+- `--disable-avx2` disable AVX2 and AVX512BW optimizations, but compile with SSE2 when supported
 - `--disable-neon` disable ARM NEON/AArch64 optimizations
 - `--with-grep-path` the default `-f` path if `GREP_PATH` is not defined
 - `--with-grep-colors` the default colors if `GREP_COLORS` is not defined
-- `--help` display build options

 After the build completes, copy `ugrep/bin/ugrep` and `ugrep/bin/ug` to a convenient location, for example in your `~/bin` directory.
 Or, if you may want